 For comparison purposes, the website Statista reports that in 2016, the total tax revenue from sales of alcohol was $9.8 billion.
 The same tax revenue from the tobacco industry for 2016 was $14.1 billion.

 According to Forbes Magazine, in a report generated by Arcview Market Research, 2016 North American sales of marijuana grew by 30% to $6.7 billion.
 Remember, that includes Canada, but even if you were to split that number in half, that’s over $3 billion in sales revenue for our nation, and it’s only going to go up.
 The article went on to say that sales growth in the industry is occurring at an even faster rate than the advent of either cable television in the nineties, or broadband internet in the 2000’s.

 For an example of the possible benefits from taxation, we can look to the states that have already legalized marijuana and begun taxing it.
 Colorado’s marijuana laws direct the first $40 million dollars from revenues each year to school construction.
-On a relevant side note, the profits from marijuana in the state of Colorado between September 1, 2015 and and February 29, 2016 exceeded all expectation, with totals of $64 million.
+On a relevant side note, the profits from marijuana in the state of Colorado between September 1, 2015, and February 29, 2016, exceeded all expectations, with totals of $64 million.

 The state of Washington is also enjoying increased tax revenue from the success of legalized marijuana.
 An article from the Tacoma, Washington News Tribune dated February 2, 2017, said about 60% of the $730 million dollars Washington expects to receive in the next two years will go to fund a number of different programs including Medicaid, substance abuse prevention efforts, and community health centers.